mathilde-mus/PCBS-final-project/README.md

             exp.keyboard.wait()
             blankscreen.present()
         if block.name == 'Block 1':
-            count = 0  #for knowing which picture is displayed, and not counting those in the training block. for trial in block.trials:
+            count = 0  #to know which picture is displayed, and not counting those in the training block. for trial in block.trials:
             cross.present()
             waitingtime = 1000